-- (a) Under 10 U.S.C.
+(a) Under 10 U.S.C.
 2393(b), when a department or agency determines that a compelling reason exists for it to conduct business with a contractor that is debarred or suspended from procurement programs, it must provide written notice of the determination to the General Services Administration, Office of Acquisition Policy.
-Examples of compelling reasons are- - (i) Only a debarred or suspended contractor can provide the supplies or services; - (ii) Urgency requires contracting with a debarred or suspended contractor; - (iii) The contractor and a department or agency have an agreement covering the same events that resulted in the debarment or suspension and the agreement includes the department or agency decision not to debar or suspend the contractor; or - (iv) The national defense requires continued business dealings with the debarred or suspended contractor. - (b)(i) The Procurement Cause and Treatment Code "H" annotation in the GSA List of Parties Excluded from Federal Procurement and Nonprocurement Programs identifies contractors that are declared ineligible for award of a contract or subcontract because of a violation of the Clean Air Act (42 U.S.C.
+Examples of compelling reasons are-

+(i) Only a debarred or suspended contractor can provide the supplies or services;

+(ii) Urgency requires contracting with a debarred or suspended contractor;

+(iii) The contractor and a department or agency have an agreement covering the same events that resulted in the debarment or suspension and the agreement includes the department or agency decision not to debar or suspend the contractor; or

+(iv) The national defense requires continued business dealings with the debarred or suspended contractor.

+(b)(i) The Procurement Cause and Treatment Code "H" annotation in the GSA List of Parties Excluded from Federal Procurement and Nonprocurement Programs identifies contractor facilities where no part of a contract or subcontract may be performed because of a violation of the Clean Air Act (42 U.S.C.
 7606) or the Clean Water Act (33 U.S.C.
+1368).

-1368). - (ii) Under the authority of 40 CFR 32.215(b), the agency head may grant an exception permitting award to a Code "H" ineligible contractor if it is in the paramount interest of the United States. - (A) The agency head may delegate this exception authority to a level no lower than a general or flag officer or a member of the Senior Executive Service. - (B) The official granting the exception must provide written notice to the Environmental Protection Agency debarring official.
+(ii) Under the authority of Section 8 of Executive Order 11738, the agency head may grant an exemption permitting award to a contractor using a Code "H" ineligible facility if the agency head determines that such an exemption is in the paramount interest of the United States.

+(A) The agency head may delegate this exemption authority to a level no lower than a general or flag officer or a member of the Senior Executive Service.

+(B) The official granting the exemption-

+(1) Shall promptly notify the Environmental Protection Agency suspending and debarring official of the exemption and the corresponding justification; and

+(2) May grant a class exemption only after consulting with the Environmental Protection Agency suspending and debarring official.

+(C) Exemptions shall be for a period not to exceed one year.
+The continuing necessity for each exemption shall be reviewed annually and, upon the making of a new determination, may be extended for periods not to exceed one year.

+(D) All exemptions must be reported annually to the Environmental Protection Agency suspending and debarring official.

+(E) See PGI 209.405 for additional procedures and information.